2015 award recipients

 The families at the Oak Creek Apartment are from all over the world — Burma, Sudan, Ethiopia, Vietnam– and may not know much about proper oral home care or have access to dental care.
-The goal of this project is to educate families, especially parents who will supervise their child’s oral habits, at the Oak Creek Apartments about behaviors that promote better oral health and help understand the importance of practicing these behaviors to prevent caries and oral disease.
+This project educated families, especially parents who will supervise their child’s oral habits, at the Oak Creek Apartments about behaviors that promote better oral health and taught the importance of practicing these behaviors to prevent caries and oral disease.
+Jaehee Yoo ’15

 2013: A Drink for Tomorrow

-A Drink For Tomorrow A Drink For Tomorrow (ADFT) is a student run organization associated with the School of Public Health that works closely with UNC’s pan-campus water theme and raises funds and awareness for the global water crisis.
-ADFT works to raise funds and awareness for the global water crisis through Las Cocas Sustainable Water Project in Peru.
+A Drink For Tomorrow A Drink For Tomorrow (ADFT),a student-run organization associated with the School of Public Health, worked closely with UNC’s pan-campus water theme and raised funds and awareness for the global water crisis through Las Cocas Sustainable Water Project in Peru.

 2012: GlobeMed at UNC